screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 PAtexp fields, and used to derive the value for Stimer.
 A given implementation chooses AAtexp to create an appropriate Δt. Δt isthesum.Δt=R+MPL+A,where
 R= time sender normally expects to keep retransmiting (this time would usually be n average-round trip times).
 MPL = an estimate of worst case acceptable network-travel-time.
 It should be a value assuming queuing and processing in the longest expected chain of intermediate store and forward nodes.
-A= Maximum expected time until the receiver will Ack an SN.
+A = Maximum expected time until the receiver will Ack an SN.
 The value is a function of receiver's implementation or some reasonable worst case estimate such as a few seconds.
 A standard upper bound on A will be established.}
 Aretrytime:integer; {time between retransmissions when "Acks" are not received; a number related to average round trip time set from global state.}
 Aidt:DateTime; {The dateTime of the last initialization of the environment for this association.}